chowdhaj/McMaster/README.md

 ## License
 Anyone and everyone is/are allowed to use these documents as they see fit.

-*"Education is the most powerful weapon which you can use to change the world."*
+*"Education is the most powerful weapon which [WE] can use to change the world."*

 Enjoy!